Chrono-Tech/middleware-service-sdk/README.md

 #### About

-This module extends the standard set of node-red.
-It allows to run migration already predefined flows, as well as deploy a node-red to the specified address.
+This module works on the basis of Node-Red.
+As is known, Node-red is  a programming tool for wiring together hardware devices, APIs and online services.
+Middleware-service-sdk extends the standard sets of components of Node-red such as.

-#### New nodes
+#### New components

 | type of node | name of node | description |
 | ------------ | ------------ | ----------- |